ankitofficial00/Book-Management-Application/Readme.md

 ######  FOLDER STRUCTURE --MVC(MODAL VIEW CONTROLLER )

 ![alt text](./public/images/image-0.png)

   public
-  images : to store the static files like images src models/: Contains Mongoose models for User and Book schemas.
+  images : to store the static files like images

+   src
+ models/: Contains Mongoose models for User and Book schema

-    routes/: Contains route handlers for authentication and book management endpoints. middlewareS/: Contains custom middleware functions (e.g., authentication). index.js: Entry point of the application where Express server is initialized.
+ routes/: Contains route handlers for authentication and book management endpoints.

+middlewareS/: Contains custom middleware functions (e.g., authentication).

+index.js: Entry point of the application where Express server is initialized.

-    .env: Environment variables file for storing sensitive information like database connection string and JWT secret key. package.json: File containing project metadata and dependencies.
+.env: Environment variables file for storing sensitive information like database connection string and JWT secret key.

+package.json: File containing project metadata and dependencies.

 README.md: Project documentation file containing instructions on setting up and using the API.

-    db: this is used to connect the our server with the database
+db: this is used to connect the our server with the database.
-    utils: it contain the utility code
+utils: it contain the utility code.

-    constants.js : it contains the db name and constants app.js : it contains the how to handle data come from frontend, format of data and also help to encoded the url .
+constants.js : it contains the db name and constants. app.js : it contains the how to handle data come from frontend, format of data and also help to encoded the url .

+##### Routes:
+/api/v1/users   ---  user route
+/api/v1/books    ---  books route

    ###### User Authentication

 User authentication is implemented using JWT (JSON Web Tokens).
 When a user registers or logs in, a JWT token is generated and returned.
 This token needs to be included in the header of subsequent requests to access protected endpoints.
 The token is validated using middleware (middlewares/authenticateToken.js) before processing the request.